jverne/jverne.github.io/_posts/2017-01-08-wigl-it-just-a-little-bit.md

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/clvrmnky/31374716873/in/album-72157676965505932/" title="Wigl: warts and all"><img src="https://c2.staticflickr.com/1/764/31374716873_148398b002_z.jpg" width="640" height="480" alt="Wigl: warts and all"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 I made a few mistakes but managed to resolve them without damaging anything.
-And when we hook up a 9V battery to the board and turn it on, the RGB LED seems to react with a variety of colours depending on the presence and pitch of sounds captured on the microphone.
+And when we hook up a 9V battery to the board and turn it on the RGB LED displays a variety of colours depending on the presence and pitch of sounds captured on the microphone.
 So that's a win.

 A. helped a little, but I wasn't sure we were ready to dive right into soldering yet; at least with the gear I have.
 I tried to enage her with selecting parts and holding some tricky bits while I made the smoke.

 The project has not published the full assembly directions yet, so we stopped here.
 It looks pretty straightforward, but I think I want to wait until I see the hints around putting the wheels on and figuring out motor direction and whatnot.
 It's also unclear how to reprogram the AVR chip without a proper header, but I haven't really looked closely at that yet.
 It does appear to have some working program already on it, so that'll do for now.

 So, a qualified win.
 I was a little too timid about enagaging A. with the actual assembly and soldering.
 I'll do better when we assemble the hardware.
-The fiddly puzzle-like pieces and actualy nuts and bolts are something she is looking forward to messing around with.
+The fiddly puzzle-like pieces and actual nuts and bolts are something she is probably looking forward to messing around with.